Redshift evolution of primordial black hole merger rate: Appendix: Fokker Planck equation

 here $\Gamma = 4 \pi G^2 \ln{\Lambda}$ with $\ln{\Lambda}$ is the Coulomb logarithm and $q(E)$ is proportional to the volume of the phase space for particles with energies $\leq E$

 we note that $q(E)$ is the adiabatic invariant.

-To solve the equations~\eqref{fp_Eq} and~\eqref{gr_pot} together, we first follow the work~\cite{2017ApJ...848...10V} and use the variable $q$ instead of $E$ and go to the logarimic grid $x = \ln q$.
+To solve the Eqs.~\eqref{fp_Eq} and~\eqref{gr_pot} together, we first follow the work~\cite{2017ApJ...848...10V} and use the variable $q$ instead of $E$ and go to the logarimic grid $x = \ln q$.
+The advantage of using $q$ as an independent variable will become clearer later.
 The solution itself is divided into a Fokker-Planck step and a Poisson step.
-The first step is that for time $\Delta t$ the distribution function $f(E)$ is advanced through solving the Fokker-Planck equation using the finite-difference Chang-Cooper scheme~\cite{1970JCoPh...6....1C}.
-The second step is to update the gravitational potential so that the equations~\eqref{gr_pot} and~\eqref{rho} are consistent~\cite{1979ApJ...234.1036C}.
+The first step is that for time $\Delta t$ the distribution function $f(q)$ is advanced through solving the Fokker-Planck equation using the finite-difference Chang-Cooper scheme~\cite{1970JCoPh...6....1C}.
+The second step is to update the gravitational potential so that the Eqs.~\eqref{gr_pot} and~\eqref{rho} are consistent~\cite{1979ApJ...234.1036C}.
 Using the new distribution function and the gravitational potential from the previous time step, the density is found

 where for simplicity we have omitted the sum sign in Eq.~\eqref{rho}.
 Next, the Poisson equation is solved by iterations $\phi^{n+1} = \mathcal{L} \rho (\phi^n)$ until the required accuracy is achieved, where the operator $\mathcal{L}$ is given by Eq.~\eqref{gr_pot}.
+Since $q$ is the adiabatic invariant, the distribution function $f(q)$ remains fixed when the gravitational potential changes.
+In order to integrate Eq.~\eqref{eq.rho_phi}, it is necessary to construct the mapping between the values of $q$ and $E$ using Eq.~\eqref{qE}.